-- 1. In awarding their public contracts, contracting authorities shall apply the national procedures adjusted to be in conformity with this Directive, provided that, without prejudice to Article 30, a call for competition has been published in accordance with this Directive. - 1a.
+- In awarding their public contracts, contracting authorities shall apply the national procedures adjusted to be in conformity with this Directive, provided that, without prejudice to Article 30, a call for competition has been published in accordance with this Directive. - 1a.
 Member States shall provide that contracting authorities may apply open or restricted procedures as regulated in this Directive. - 1b.
-Member States may provide that contracting authorities may apply innovation partnerships as regulated in this Directive. - 1c.
-Member States may also provide that contracting authorities may use a competitive procedure with negotiation or a competitive dialogue in the following situations:
+Member States shall provide that contracting authorities may apply innovation partnerships as regulated in this Directive. - Member States shall also provide that contracting authorities may use a competitive procedure with negotiation or a competitive dialogue in the following situations:

 - a) with regard to works, supplies or services fulfilling one of the following criteria: - i) where the needs of the contracting authority cannot be met without adaptation of readily available solutions - ii) they include design or innovative solutions - the contract cannot be awarded without prior negotiations because of specific circumstances related to the nature, the complexity or the legal and financial make-up or because of the risks attaching to them - iv) the technical specifications cannot be established with sufficient precision by the contracting authority with reference to a standard, European Technical Assessment, Common Technical Specification or technical reference within the meaning of points 2 to 5 of Annex VIII; - b) with regard to works, supplies or services where, in response to an open or a restricted procedure, only irregular or unacceptable tenders are submitted.
-In such situations contracting authorities need not publish a contract notice where they include in the procedure all of, and only, the tenderers which satisfy the criteria set out in Article 55 to 63 and which, during the prior open or restricted procedure, have submitted tenders in accordance with the formal requirements of the procurement procedure. - 2.
-The call for competition shall be made by a contract notice pursuant to Article 47.
+In such situations contracting authorities need not publish a contract notice where they include in the procedure all of, and only, the tenderers which satisfy the criteria set out in Article 55 to 63 and which, during the prior open or restricted procedure, have submitted tenders in accordance with the formal requirements of the procurement procedure.